Lokeshloks-1999/Software_Engineering-Principle_Assignment_3/Actionable_Requirement.md

 **User Story:**
 As a developer, I want to build a tool that checks for bias in training data so that my AI models can be fair.

+**Purpose:**
+The client noticed that AI models sometimes behave unfairly because of biased training data.
+To solve this, we’ll create a tool that checks training data and shows where the bias is.